 7. Provide Detailed Reports

-By providing the right people with the right metadata you can significantly support your production.
-Creating detailed reports for the different crafts on set and for post helps them to do their job better.
+By providing the right people with the right metadata, you can significantly support your production.
+Creating detailed reports for the different crafts on set and for post helps them do their job better.
 This information can be targeted in detail to what the different people are looking for.
-Directors are interested in different information than the production.
-Furthermore reports can also serve as a proof of the work you have done.
+Directors are interested in other information than production.
+Furthermore, reports can also serve as proof of the work you have done.

 The good news is: You are not left alone implementing all of the above tips!
 There is professional offloading software that supports you with many of your tasks.
-Our backup application Silverstack Offload Manager for example copies with checksums, guarantees data integrity, helps you assuring data redundancy, and creates well-structured offload reports that help you confirm the completeness of your backups tasks, just to mention a few things.
+For example, our backup application Silverstack Offload Manager copies with checksums, guarantees data integrity, and helps you to assure data redundancy.
+It also creates well-structured offload reports to help you confirm the completeness of your backups tasks, to mention a few things.